 Men.
 Roots and Consequences of Masculinity Norms

-We document the historical roots and contemporary consequences of masculinity norms: beliefs about the proper conduct of men.
-We exploit a natural experiment in which convict transportation in the 18th and 19th centuries created a variegated spatial pattern of sex ratios across Australia.
-Areas that were heavily male-biased in the past (though not the present) remain characterized by more violence, male suicide, occupational gender segregation, opposition to same-sex marriage, and bullying of boys in schools.
-We interpret these results as manifestations of masculinity norms that emerged due to intense local male-male competition and that have persisted to this day.
+Recent research has uncovered the historical roots of gender norms about women and the persistent effect of such norms on economic development.
+We find similar long-term effects of masculinity norms: beliefs about the proper conduct of men.
+We exploit a natural historical experiment in which convict transportation in the 18th and 19th century created a variegated spatial pattern of sex ratios across Australia.
+We show that in areas that were heavily male-biased in the past (though not the present) more Australians recently voted against same-sex marriage, an institution at odds with traditional masculinity norms.
+Survey data show that this voting pattern is mostly driven by men.
+Further evidence indicates that these historically male-biased areas also remain characterized by more violence, excessive alcohol consumption, and occupational gender segregation.
+We interpret these behaviors as manifestations of masculinity norms that emerged due to intense local male-male competition and that persisted over time.

-Keywords: Masculinity, sex ratio, natural experiment, cultural persistence
+Keywords: Masculinity, sex ratio, natural experiment, cultural persistence, same-sex marriage

 JEL Classification: I31, J12, J16, N37, Z13